evandisoft/RedOnion/ReadmeForSpacedock.md

 1. Provide powerful general editing capabilities inside KSP
 1. Provide powerful API for modmakers/Users
 1. Help document the KSP API for modmakers.
+1. Help people learn to program in a fun way.

 License: [MIT](https://github.com/evandisoft/RedOnion/blob/master/LICENSE)

 Github: [here](https://github.com/evandisoft/RedOnion)

+[Github Pages](https://evandisoft.github.io/RedOnion) is where the most up-to-date information is.

 **Warning: Do not use scripts from untrusted sources!**
 This is not a sandbox, any script has the power to do almost anything a modder could do in C#.